browserengineering/book/book/styles.md

         self.i += 1
 ```

-Whitespace is insignificant, so there's no data to return in this
+Whitespace is meaningless, so there's no parsed data to return.
-case.
-On the other hand, we'll want to return property names and
+But when we parse property names, we'll want to return property them:
-values when we parse them:

 ``` {.python indent=4}
 def word(self):